-Rick brings to the search process his on-the-job experience with the special nature and particular challenges of leadership in liberal arts colleges.
+Rick brings to the search process his on-the-job experience with the special nature and particular challenges of leadership in higher education.
 During his 15 years as a college president, he held the full portfolio of executive responsibilities – working with the Board, raising money, selecting and developing vice presidents, managing financial and physical resources, and setting a guiding vision.
 He is a Vietnam-era veteran and joined Collegiate Counsel in 2012.

 He previously served at Lamar University for 17 years as Executive Assistant to the President for Planning & Coordination, Associate VPAA, Dean of the College of Arts & Sciences, Chair of the Department of Sociology, Social Work, & Criminal Justice, and as a tenured faculty member.
 Wayne has organized and led numerous successful searches for campus executive and faculty positions, and has held leadership positions in the Council of Public Liberal Arts Colleges (COPLAC).